tomlarkworthy/surveyslate/src/view.md

 ```

-Lets make custom UIs on Observable _easy_ by composing views.
+Lets make custom UIs on Observable _easy_ by composing viewUIs.

-We wrap the amazing [hypertext literal](https://observablehq.com/@observablehq/htl) with a interceptor that looks for _[key, view]_ arguments.
-It uses the key to determine what field to map the view's value to in the container.
+We wrap the amazing [hypertext literal](https://observablehq.com/@observablehq/htl) with a interceptor that looks for _[key, viewUI]_ arguments.
+It uses the key to determine what field to map the viewUI's value to in the container.

       ```
       ~~~js
-      viewof container = view\`<div>
+      viewof container = viewUI\`<div>
         \${["child1", Inputs.text()]}
         \${["child2", Inputs.range()]}\`
       ~~~